migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-06-15 Sat:
+Last week, we focused on resolving the undelegation issue, with the entire team actively working and discussing it.
+We have been thoroughly investigating the problem and reviewing various parts of the code.
+We have nearly identified the root cause or, at the very least, have developed a few hot fixes.

+The primary issue was related to validator validation and the validator max rate.
+Specifically, some validators already have invalid max rates, causing their validations to fail in the codebase.
+Although this issue was previously fixed, it wasn't applied to the main branch and will be included in the next hard fork (HF).
+So far, the team has implemented a max rate hard fork and selected the appropriate epoch for mainnet, testnet, and devnet.

+---

 2024-06-08 Sat:
 Last week, I replicated the same changes on P2P configurations and muxers for the main net.
 I pushed the PR to the bootnode_fix branch, which is cloned from the main branch, and it is currently under review by the team.